nikkomiu/blog/content/guides/golang-graphql-ent/01-project-setup.md

 Until that time, basically we just create a new `context.Context` passing it into our `cmd.Execute(context.Context) error` method and handle any error that comes back by printing it out to the console and returning with a status of 1.

+{{< commit-ref repo="nikkomiu/gentql" sha="903b150ed23eb6f9f471f495aa2eddb4c1654195" />}}

 ## Test our CLI

 Since we are using Cobra, we get some useful things out of the box.
-We can run the app with our `api` subcommand now to see the `fmt.Println()` that we put above since we registered this subcommand with the `rootCmd`:
+We can run the app with our `api` sub-command now to see the `fmt.Println()` that we put above since we registered this sub-command with the `rootCmd`:

 ```bash
 go run . api